rikace/prognetakkaws/README.md

     - Check the appropriate drive and click `Apply`
     - Enter your user account's password and click `OK`.

-- **Test the installation by running the offical Jenkins container**.
+- **Test the installation by running the offical MongoDb container**.
 It will download the image from Docker Hub if it doesn't find it already in your local Docker repo:

-    `docker start -p 27017:27017 --name mongodb -d mongo`
+    `docker run -p 27017:27017 --name mongodb -d mongo`

 ## Install Robomongo (Optional)